Many of Florida's important fisheries occur in both state and federal waters and are managed by both the FWC and federal agencies.

 Eight regional fishery management councils were established by the Magnuson-Stevens Fishery Conservation and Management Act to advise the NOAA Fisheries Service on federal fishery management issues.

-NOAA Fisheries Service reviews Council recommendations and decides whether or not to approve the regulations as an agency of the Department of Commerce.
+NOAA Fisheries Service is the federal agency that is responsible for the stewardship of the nation's living marine resources and their habitat.
+NOAA Fisheries Service also reviews regulations recommendations from the eight regional fishery management councils and decides whether or not to approve the regulations as an agency of the Department of Commerce.

 The FWC manages fisheries in state waters, but has a strong interest in how fish are managed in federal waters and how that management affects Floridians.
 FWC staff serves on both the South Atlantic and Gulf of Mexico Fishery Management Councils and coordinates with the Councils to improve fisheries management.
 The Councils and the FWC often enact consistent regulations in state and federal waters, but sometimes use different approaches to meet management goals.
 The FWC also partners with the Councils and NOAA Fisheries to collect fishery data, conduct research, assess fish stocks and enforce regulations.